Matangi: Legends

 The Pranotasani Tantra (18th Century) and Naradpancharatra narrates that once Parvati longed to go back to her maternal house for some days and asked Shiva's permission to do so.
 The reluctant Shiva agreed on the condition that if she did not return in a few days, he would come to fetch her.
 Parvati agreed and went to her father Himalaya's place, where she stayed for many days.
 The lovesick Shiva went to Himavan's abode disguised as an ornament seller and sold shell ornaments to Parvati.
 In order to test her fidelity, the disguised Shiva asked for sex in return.
 The disgusted Parvati was about to curse the ornament-seller when she realizes by her yogic powers that it was none other than Shiva.
 She agrees to grant sexual favours but at the appropriate time.
 In the evening, Parvati returns to Shiva's abode disguised as a Chandala huntress.
 She is dressed in red and had a lean figure and large breasts and performs a dance to lure him.
 She told Shiva that she had come to do penance.
-Shiva replied that he is the one gives fruit to all penance and took her hand, kissed her and made love to her.
-While they made love, Shiva himself turned into a Chandala and recognized the Chandala woman as his wife.
-After the love-making, Parvati asked Shiva to grant her wish that her form as a Chandalini (the Chandala female form in which Shiva made love to her) might last forever as Uchchhishta-Chandalini and that her worship in this form precede his for his worship to be considered fruitful.
+Shiva replied that he is the one gives fruit to all penance and took her hand, kissed her and had sex with her.
+While they had sex, Shiva himself turned into a Chandala and recognized the Chandala woman as his wife.
+After the sex, Parvati asked Shiva to grant her wish that her form as a Chandalini (the Chandala female form in which Shiva had sex with her) might last forever as Uchchhishta-Chandalini and that her worship in this form precede his for his worship to be considered fruitful.
 This tale is also found in many Bengali Mangalkavyas.
 In these texts, however, Parvati is not explicitly identified with Matangi.

 The Svatantra-tantra mentions that Matanga practised austerities for thousands of years to gain the power to subdue all beings.
 Finally, goddess Tripura Sundari appeared and from eyes emitted rays that produced goddess Kali, who had greenish complexion and was known as Raja-Matangini.
 With her help, Matanga fulfilled his desire.
 Matanga Tantra and many other texts including the Shyamaladandakam describe Matangi as the daughter of the sage Matanga.